needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/code-gen-spec.md

 #### SUPPORTED FIELD TYPES
 - primitive types
 - float2, float3, float4 and quaternion, in their un-quantized version
-- FixedString supported by NetCode default templates, or used defined ones
+- FixedString supported by Netcode default templates, or used defined ones
 - Entity references.
 - types declared `UserDefinedTemplates` that have the `SupportCommand` property set to `true`.
 ### GHOST COMPONENT SUPPORT